Kemen: Legend of The Void Walker

 Malic pauses for a moment and looks down at Gildor.
 "If it is your wish, my prince."

-"Bring him to the castle, the doctors there are better than the ones in the city."
+"Bring him to the palace, the doctors there are better than the ones in the city."
 Valdamar ordered, trying to help reassure Gwindor.

-Malic kneels down and takes Gildor upon his shoulders and proceeds with Valdamar and Gwindor to the castle.
-While making for the castle Valdamar and Gwindor tell Malic what happened after He, Gildor and Gwindor left the store.
-Upon reaching the castle Valdamar and Gwindor race through the corridors calling for every doctor that was present.
+Malic kneels down and takes Gildor upon his shoulders and proceeds with Valdamar and Gwindor to the palace.
+Along the way Valdamar and Gwindor tell Malic what happened after He, Gildor and Gwindor left the store.
+Upon reaching the palace Valdamar and Gwindor race through the corridors calling for every doctor that was present.
 The prince, Gwindor and any doctor they could find tended to Gildor while Malic went to the throne room to speak to the King.

 "My lord Malic has returned and is requesting to speak with you."